stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     - **Topic Type**: Select **Event Grid Topics**.
     - **Subscription**: Select the subscription you are using for this hands-on lab.
     - **Resource Group**: Select the **hands-on-lab-SUFFIX** resource group from the list of existing resource groups.
     - **Resource**: Select your Event Grid Topic.
-This should be the only service listed, and will start with `eventgridtopic-`.
+This should be the only service listed and will start with `eventgridtopic-`.
     - **Event Types**: Select **Add Event Type** and enter `queuePlateForManualCheckup` for the new event type value.
 This will ensure this function is only triggered by this Event Grid type.
     - **Endpoint Type**: Leave `Azure Function` as the Endpoint Type.
     - **Endpoint**: Leave as `QueuePlateForManualCheckup`.